pdeljanov/Symphonia/README.md

 ## Example Usage

+Basic usage examples may be found in [`symphonia/examples`](https://github.com/pdeljanov/Symphonia/tree/master/symphonia/examples).

-Please see [`symphonia-play`](https://github.com/pdeljanov/Symphonia/tree/master/symphonia-play) for a simple music player example.
+For a more complete application, see [`symphonia-play`](https://github.com/pdeljanov/Symphonia/tree/master/symphonia-play), a simple music player.

 ## Tools